 This part will be clearly identified in the “Do the Math” section and I mentioned it in the Standard section, but I wanted to bring it out again because it is that important.
 Sometimes, our students struggle with math skills because we assume they have mastered skills from previous grades.
 Unfortunately, they often forget key skills and in some cases, the skills were never really mastered.
 It is important to identify any background knowledge or skills that will be needed to master the skill you are teaching.
 You will need to ensure the students have mastered those skills before diving into the new skill.

 The next part of a math lesson is planning the introduction.
-Nine times out of ten, I will introduce a math skills with a word problem or a story.
+Nine times out of ten, I will introduce a math skill with a word problem or a story.
 This hooks the students and gets them thinking about math in the real world.
 Another common way that I introduce a skill is by connecting it to a previous skill.
 When planning how you introduce a skill, ask yourself:

 - What questions will I ask to guide the students’ understanding while I introduce the skill?